AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 <br />

-If $stopDigestPropagation property doesn't exist, it will fallback to the default behaviour and act the same as the ng-event directives, calling a root scope digest:
+If $stopDigestPropagation property isn't found, it will fallback to the default behaviour and act **the same** as the ng-event directives, calling a root scope digest:

 <figure class="half">
     <img src="{{ site.url }}/images/fng-directives/scope-tree.gif" alt="Scope tree local">